-The Advanced Course of Study courses that will be offered during the Summer 2017 COS Session are coming soon.
+The Advanced Course of Study courses offered during the Summer 2017 COS Session are shown on the "draft" schedule above.

 Advance preparation is required of all students.
 Each course will make available a book list and pre-work that is to be completed before the session begins, according to the deadlines set by the instructors.
 Course of Study at Duke Divinity has provided writing guidelines (pdf) to assist students in completion of their assignments with best academic practices.
 We ask that you would take particular note of the sections on plagiarism and asking for help.
 Students with learning disabilities should contact the director to discuss appropriate accommodations.